 - Youth organisations and organisations for youth: the entities of public interest in the youth sector are youth organisations and organisations for youth.
 In order to obtain the status of an organisation in the public interest in the youth sector, organisations in the youth sector must meet the following conditions, one of which is to meet important achievements in the development and integration of youth work (see the Public Interest in Youth Sector Act, Article 9 and Article 11).

-- Institute Nefiks (Zavod Nefiks) promotes non-formal learning and the recognition of skills gained through non-formal learning activities.
+- Private Institute Nefiks (Zavod Nefiks) promotes non-formal learning and the recognition of skills gained through non-formal learning activities.

-- The Institute of the Republic of Slovenia for Vocational Education and Training (Center RS za poklicno izobraževanje) is the central Slovenian institution dealing with development, research and counselling regarding vocational and technical education.
+- The public Institute of the Republic of Slovenia for Vocational Education and Training (Center RS za poklicno izobraževanje) is the central Slovenian public institution dealing with development, research and counselling regarding vocational and technical education.
 The qualification standard for a youth worker (national vocational qualification) was adopted by the Expert Council of the Republic of Slovenia for Vocational Education and Training (for more information see Youth Wiki section 10.5 Youth workers).

 Distribution of responsibilities

+The Office of the Republic of Slovenia for youth in the main national governmental body responsible for the implementation of the act of Public Interest in the Youth Sector.
 There is no regional public authority in Slovenia.
 The bodies of self- governing local communities are responsible for implementing the public interest in the youth sector at a local level (see Article 6 of the Public Interest in the Youth Sector Act).
 The Constitution of the Republic of Slovenia defines municipalities as local self-governed communities.

 - The Youth Council of Local Communities (Mladinski sveti lokalnih skupnosti) is the umbrella association of youth organisations at the local level, which represents the interests of young people and youth organisations relation to municipal authorities and all other institutions.
 The Youth Council of Local Communities also organizes trainings and other community events for young people or youth organisations.